hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-8.md

 2. Nomad Access Control Lists (ACLs)
 3. Securing Nomad Clusters with TLS
 4. Using Vault's PKI Secrets Engine with Nomad
-5. Hands on LAB Nomad ACLs
+5. Hands on Lab: Nomad ACLs

 ???
 * This is our topics slide.